-Recent literature reviews on the records of plastic and microplastic in the European Arctic (Trevail et al., 2015a; Hallanger and Gabrielsen, 2018) collected information on plastic ingestion of plastic by three other species besides northern fulmars, namely Brunnich’s guillemot or Thick-billed murre (Uria lomvia), little auk or dovekie (Alle alle) and black-legged kittiwake (Rissa tridactyla) while records for the common eider (Somateria mollissima) and the king eider (S. spectabilis) did not show eiders ingesting plastic.
-The review of literature dating back to the 80’s and 90’s (i.e. Day et al., 1985; Robards et al., 1995),devoted to seabirds elsewhere in the Arctic, including the Canadian and Russian Artic, the Bering Sea and Alaska (see table 3.1) provides records of plastic ingestion to varying degrees for the common eider and other 15 species.
-Trevail et al. (2015b) also compiled records of plastic ingestion in 20 species of the sub-Arctic, most of them included in table 3.1, indicating the widespread incidence of plastic ingestion in certain species.
+Recent literature reviews of plastic and microplastic in the European Arctic (Trevail et al., 2015a; Hallanger and Gabrielsen, 2018) collected information on the ingestion of plastic by three other seabird species, namely Brunnich’s guillemot or Thick-billed murre (Uria lomvia), little auk or dovekie (Alle alle) and black-legged kittiwake (Rissa tridactyla).
+Records for the common eider (Somateria mollissima) and the king eider (S. spectabilis) did not show eiders ingesting plastic.
+Literature reviews dating back to the 1980s and 1990s (i.e. Day et al., 1985; Robards et al., 1995), and devoted to seabirds elsewhere in the Arctic, including the Canadian and Russian Arctic, the Bering Sea and Alaska (see table 3.1), provide records of plastic ingestion to varying degrees for the common eider and fifteen other species.
+Trevail et al. (2015b) also compiled records of plastic ingestion in seven sub-Arctic species, most of them included in table 3.1, indicating the widespread incidence of plastic ingestion in certain species.

-Our review of records of plastic ingestion by seabirds (table 3.1) seems to indicate that, since studies started documenting it, the frequency of occurrence of plastics in Arctic seabirds stays relatively stable while that the number of plastic items per individual, as well the weight, seems to be increasing over time.
-(2015)The review of the incidence of marine plastic debris on seabirds of the northeastern Atlantic (O'Hanlon et al., 2017) which includes some information derived from records from the Arctic and subarctic does conclude that opportunistic sampling with limited or none coordination precludes the identification of temporal and spatial trends and therefore the apparent trends derived from our review should be considered cautiously.
+Our review of records of plastic ingestion by seabirds (table 3.1) seems to indicate that since studies started documenting it, the frequency of occurrence of plastics in Arctic seabirds has stayed relatively stable while the number of plastic items ingested per individual, as well the total weight, seem to be increasing over time.
+This evolution, with stable incidence, is better that the results of the global modelling carried out by Wilcox et al. (2015) that postulates the increase of incidence with 99% of the species affected by 2050.
+The review of the incidence of marine plastic debris on seabirds of the northeastern Atlantic (O'Hanlon et al., 2017), which includes some information derived from records from the Arctic and subarctic, concludes that opportunistic sampling with limited or no coordination precludes the identification of temporal and spatial trends and therefore the apparent trends derived from our review should be considered cautiously.

 Our review also documents that the occurrence of plastics in surface-feeding species is two times higher than in pursuit-diving birds (Table 3.2) with the exception of values reported by Day et al. (1985), where frequency of plastic occurrence in pursuit-diving birds was 26% and 16% for surface-seizing birds, though this might be due to the sample size for these categories.
 However, the distribution of plastics among the surface feeders also differs.
 Northern fulmars, for instance, have a greater frequency of of occurrence of plastics than kittiwakes (Table 3.2).
-This might be explained by the breeding strategies of two species: fulmars feed in areas further from their breeding ground and almost twice as large as feeding areas for kittiwakes, which allows them to ingest debris from areas with higher plastic concentration driven by accumulation due to circulation (Poon et al., 2017).
-It can also be explained by the foraging behaviour and areas of certain species (Provencher et al., 2014) as, for example, documented by the noticeable difference in frequency of occurrence of plastics between kittiwakes and storm petrels.
+This might be explained by the breeding strategies of two species: fulmars feed in areas further from their breeding ground and almost twice as large as feeding areas for kittiwakes, which allows them to reach areas with higher plastic concentration driven by accumulation due to circulation (Poon et al., 2017).
+It can also be explained by the foraging strategies (surface seizing vs. pursuit diving) and areas of certain species (Provencher et al., 2014) as, for example, documented by the noticeable difference in frequency of occurrence of plastics between kittiwakes and storm petrels.
 In addition, procellariids, including northern fulmars, do not regurgitate indigestible items like other seabirds do and so are vulnerable to the accumulation of debris (Mallory, 2006).

 Studies of seabird diets have also helped document the transportation of plastics in the food chain.
 Hammer et al. (2016) examined plastic pellets found in great skuas and showed the higher prevalence of plastic pellets amongst the ingested remains of northern fulmars, indicating that plastics were transported from sea surface-feeders to predators.